keenan-cooper/WeRateDogs-Twitter-Data-from-2015-to-2017/README.md

 The goal: wrangle WeRateDogs Twitter data to create interesting and trustworthy analyses and visualizations.
 The Twitter archive is great, but it only contains very basic tweet information.
 Additional gathering, then assessing and cleaning is required for "Wow!"-worthy analyses and visualizations.

-The purpose of this Udacity project was to refine our data wrangling skills rather than deliver multple visualzations and tell a story or solve a problem.
+The overall purpose of this Udacity project was to refine our data wrangling skills with secondary importance on delivering multiple polished visualzations and tell a story or solve a problem.
 In other words, the journey was more important than the destination.

 ## 5. Key Files<a id="files"></a>
 - `twitter_archive_enhanced.csv`\